Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: functors and decalage

 \section{\culf functors and decalage}

-A simplicial map $F: Y \to X$ is called {\em ULF (unique lifting of factorisations)} if it is a cartesian natural transformation on active face maps of $\simplexcategory$.
-It is called {\em conservative} if it is cartesian on degeneracy maps.
+A simplicial map $F: Y \to X$ is called {\em ULF (unique lifting of factorisations)} if it is a cartesian natural transformation on each active coface map of $\simplexcategory$.
+It is called {\em conservative} if it is cartesian on each codegeneracy map.
 It is called {\em \culf} if it is both conservative and ULF.